Heavy Equipment

 Click on a date below to register for an upcoming virtual course:

-June 5 – 9, 2023
+May 5 – 9, 2025

 Please check back if your course is not yet open for registration

 Presentation combines classroom lecture, visual aids, and hands-on exercises.
 This program is performance-based; students perform practice estimates on each section of the vehicle (front, side, and rear impacts on outer body components).
-Each practice estimate is reviewed by the instructor at the vehicle, culminating in a graded test estimate.
+Each practice estimate is reviewed by the instructor and students at the vehicle, culminating in a graded test estimate.

 Pre-written estimates are reviewed for content and accuracy.